AllenCellModeling/aicsimageio/docs/CONTRIBUTING.md

 ### Reader Class Implementation

-The `Reader` base class can largely be thought of as a wrapper around `xarray` due to how we largely store most or all data and metadata on `xarray.DataArray` objects.
+The `Reader` base class can be thought of as a wrapper around `xarray` since we store most or all data and metadata on `xarray.DataArray` objects.
 Because of this, it may be useful to read the
 [xarray documentation](http://xarray.pydata.org/en/stable/).